thindil/steamsky/bin/doc/MODDING.md

 The levels for debugging are almost identical to the Nim Level enumeration: all, debug, info, notice, warn, error, fatal, none and menu

+* info level shows information about loaded the game's resources like enemies, ships, bases types, etc
+* debug level adds information about some the game's mechanics, especially related to combat.
+* error level adds information about errors which happened in the game, same as normal error reporting.
+* menu level just show the game's debug menu, without logging anything.

 The last option doesn't create the log file but creates the debug menu instead, for modifying the game's data.